 The most user-friendly approach is employing a dedicated browser video downloader Firefox.
 These extensions live in your toolbar and act as a specialized “sniffer” that detects media requests as they happen.

-Method 2: Download Videos Using Page Source
+Method 2: Download Videos Using Page Source (Network Monitor)

 For those who prefer not to clutter their browser with add-ons, you can manually download video from browser Firefox by inspecting the “Network” tab in the Developer Tools (F12).
-By filtering for “Media” or “Video” requests, you can often find the direct URL to the source file.

 Method 3: Using Online Video Download Websites

 If an extension fails, third-party web services can act as a proxy.
 You simply paste the URL of the Firefox tab into the service, and it handles the server-side extraction.
-However, be wary of intrusive ads and privacy concerns when using these external sites.

 Step-by-Step Guide to Download Videos with Firefox Extensions